newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/multiple-dwelling-registration.md

 * Name and address of each officer or partner
 * `Certificate of Formation or Authority|certificate-formation`

-If the multiple dwelling was built before 1978, you also need the following:
+If your multiple dwelling was built before 1978, you also need the following:

 * List of units certified to be free of lead-based paint or have a lead-free interior and a copy of the certification from a certified lead testing firm
 * List of seasonal rental units rented for less than six months each year